akashihi/USBHume2/README.md

 Firmware is built on to of STM32 HAL, FreeRTOS and ST's USB library.
 You will need [Keil uVision 5](http://www.keil.com/) to build or modify it.
 Pre-built copy of firmware is included into each release.

 Schematics and board made with [Eagle](https://cadsoft.io/).
-PCB is single layer and it is compatible with [IDE24S enclosure](http://rcl.lt/index.php?id=2&lang=en&begin=0&acc=show&fid=563&pcode=IDE24S&pmode=&frame=3)  Release kit includes PDF with copper, cream and silk masks.
+PCB is single layer and is compatible with [IDE24S enclosure](http://rcl.lt/index.php?id=2&lang=en&begin=0&acc=show&fid=563&pcode=IDE24S&pmode=&frame=3).
+Release kit includes PDF with copper, cream and silk masks.

 ### Making the device